-Descriptions of major assignments and examinations with due dates: Homework assignments, review of three peer-reviewed articles assignment, a research paper, presentation, one mid-term exam and a comprehensive final exam.
+Descriptions of major assignments and examinations with due dates: Homework assignments, review of two peer-reviewed articles assignment, two exams and a comprehensive final exam.

-All assignments must be turned in at the start of the class or, if submitted electronically, prior to the class period in which they are due.
+Hard copies of all assignments must be turned in at the start of the class.
+Distance learning students or advance special arrangements with the instructor for in-class students where assignments are submitted electronically, emails with attachments must be received prior to the start of the class period in which they are due.
 Failure to do so will constitute a grade of zero for the assignment in question.